bubble3jh/ppg_diffusion/README.md

 ### Arg Parser

-#### Command Line Arguments for Main.py
+#### Command Line Arguments for main.py

 This script is used for generating PPG (Photoplethysmography) data with regressor guidance.
-Below are the command line arguments you can use to configure and run the script.

 ##### Data Arguments